Concerto in D major for the Left Hand for Piano and Orchestra

 BORN: March 7, 1875.
 Ciboure, Basses-Pyrenées, France

 COMPOSED: Begun at the end of 1929, completed fall 1930.
 Commissioned by Paul Wittgenstein

 WORLD PREMIERE: January 5, 1932.
 Wittgenstein was soloist, Robert Heger conducted the Vienna Symphony

 US PREMIERE: November 9, 1934.
-Wittgenstein was soloist, Serge Koussevitzky and the Boston Symphony
+Wittgenstein was soloist, Serge Koussevitzky conducted the Boston Symphony

-SFS PERFORMANCES: First—February 1943.
+SFS PERFORMANCES: FIRST—February 1943.
 Maxim Shapiro was soloist, Pierre Monteux conducted.
-Most Recent—May 2013.
-Marc-André Hamelin was soloist, David Robertson conducted
+MOST RECENT—November 2015.
+Jean-Efflam Bavouzet was soloist, Yan Pascal Tortelier conducted

 INSTRUMENTATION: 3 flutes (3rd doubling piccolo), 2 oboes and English horn, 3 clarinets with E-flat clarinet and bass clarinet, 2 bassoons and contrabassoon, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, triangle, snare drum, cymbals, bass drum, wood block, tam-tam, harp, and strings